harui2019/qurrium/README.md

-# Qurrent - Entangled Entropy Measure Tool
+# Qurry 🍛 - Entangled Entropy Measure Tool

 This is a tool to measure the Renyi entropy of given wave function.
 Running on **IBM Qiskit** with the function from constructing experiment object to pending the jobs to IBMQ automatically.